nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

 // Linux and Mac OS
 // Requires an active Nuxeo Online Services subscription
 // An internet connection
-// And that instance is currently registered
 $ $NUXEO_HOME/bin/nuxeoctl register

 // Windows
 // Requires an active Nuxeo Online Services subscription
 // An internet connection
-// And that instance is currently registered
 $ .\$NUXEO_HOME\bin\nuxeoctl.bat register
 ```

-Assuming that your instance has internet access, this call can easily be automated using a cron / scheduled task.
-If for some reason your contract expires before you launch the command above though, you can still register your Nuxeo server instance as a new one by following the online of offline registration indications.

 {{#> callout type='note' title='Important Note About Hotfixes'}}
 Using hotfixes on your instance requires a valid subscription.